Should I tithe based on my pre-tax or after-tax income?

 Will I receive a statement of contribution?

 Yes, you will receive an annual statement of contribution for all donations for which you provided your name and address (cash contributions may be placed in an envelope with your name and address).
 All donations made to Coastal Community Church are held in the strictest confidence.
-Statements of contributions are mailed in January (for the prior calendar year).
+Statements of contributions are emailed in January (for the prior calendar year).
 You may also sign into your "My Coastal" account and see all of your giving and even print out a giving statement.
 If you have moved recently, please sign into your My Coastal account and note the change, so we may send your statement of contribution to the correct address.